Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule: Generating function of good pairs

 There is an important fact about Motzkin paths satisfying such conditions that we will use: \begin{proposition} Let $\pi$ be a Motzkin path satisfying the \red-\blue{} rule.
 Consider the lattice points strictly below $\pi$ with $y\geq 0$, then there are an equal number of points with odd coordinate sums and with even coordinate sums. \end{proposition}

 \begin{proof} We prove by induction on the number of lattice points below the path.
 Let $U_0$ be the highest up step and $D_0$ be the first down step after $U_0$.

-Between $U_0$ and $D_0$, \begin{itemize} \item If there are even number of $H$'s, then $U_0$ and $D_0$ are steps of the same colour, we switch $D_0$ and $U_0$.
+Between $U_0$ and $D_0$, there are $h$ $H$'s and no other up/down steps. \begin{itemize} \item If $h$ is even, then $U_0$ and $D_0$ are steps of the same color, we dent this peak by switching $D_0$ and $U_0$.
+This removes $h+1$ even lattice points and $h+1$ odd lattice points.

-\item If there are an odd number of $H$, then $U_0$ and $D_0$ are of different colour.
-We change both $U_0$ and $D_0$ into flat steps. \end{itemize} In either case, we removed the same number of even and odd lattice points, and the remaining Motzkin path still satisfies the \red-\blue{} rule.
+\item If $h$ is odd, then $U_0$ and $D_0$ are of different color.
+We flatten this peak by changing both $U_0$ and $D_0$ into flat steps.
+This removes $h+1$ lattice points, half of which are even. \end{itemize} In either case, we removed the same number of even and odd lattice points, and the remaining Motzkin path still satisfies the \red-\blue{} rule.

-We eventually transform the Motzkin path into the all-flat Motzkin path, which has no underlying lattice points; in this case, the condition trivially holds. \end{proof} \begin{example} \cref{fig:MotzkinColor} follows the example of \cref{fig:CyclePetrie}.
-The red/green points represent points with odd/even coordinate sums, and are drawn slightly higher than they should be for aesthetic purposes.
+We eventually transform the Motzkin path into the all-flat Motzkin path, in which case the condition trivially holds. \end{proof} \begin{example} \cref{fig:MotzkinColor} follows the example of \cref{fig:CyclePetrie}.
+The red/green points represent points with odd/even coordinate sums.

 To the upper triangular area of the Petrie matrix, we color the $1$'s into red/green by reading the color of red/green points by column.
-(It is not a coincidence that $1$'s in the same row get the same color.)
+The $1$'s in the same row get the same color.

-To show that there are the same number of red/green points, one first flattens the first peak from the $4$th to $6$th step, flips the peak at $7$th and $8$th steps, then finally flattens the last two peaks to get the all-flat Motzkin path. \end{example}
+To show that there are the same number of red/green points, one first flattens the first peak from the $4$th to $6$th step, flips the peak at the $7$th and $8$th steps, then finally flattens the last two peaks to get the all-flat Motzkin path. \end{example}

-With this lemma, we can finish our proof for \cref{lemma:cycleCase}. \begin{proof} By \cref{lemma:cycleCaseLemma}, we know that the orientation starting with a reverse edge gets $0$ or $1$ more reversed edge(s), giving the first assertion.
+With this lemma, we can finish our proof for \cref{lemma:cycleCase}, which completes the proof of \cref{thm:InvoChangeWeight}. \begin{proof} By \cref{lemma:cycleCaseLemma}, the edges are reversed alternately.
+Hence, the orientation starting with a reverse edge gets $0$ or $1$ more reversed edge(s), giving the first assertion.